RENBex6969/KryptonReload/README.md

 The Licensor reserves the right to modify this Agreement at any time.
 Any such modification will be effective upon posting on the Licensor’s GitHub repository or otherwise notifying you.
 ### Agreement
 By using the Software, you acknowledge that you have read this Agreement, understand it, and agree to be bound by its terms and conditions.
+### Automation
+By reading the software code you are automatically agreeing to this License without prior notice!